openalloc/openalloc.github.io/Content/Libraries.md

 ---
-title: OpenAlloc
+title: Packages
-keywords: [OpenAlloc, open, source, framework, data, model, import, importer]
+keywords: [OpenAlloc, packages, libraries, open, source, framework, data, model, import, importer]
 robots: [index, anchors]
 anchor: openalloc
 ---

 <img align="right" src="/images/openalloc_icon.png" width="110" height="110"/>
-# OpenAlloc
+# OpenAlloc Libraries

-[OpenAlloc](https://github.com/openalloc) is family of libraries and tools, both general-purpose and with an special emphasis on investing.
+The [OpenAlloc Project](https://github.com/openalloc) is family of applications and re-usable libraries, most of which have a special emphasis on investing.

-At present, all of the code is written using the Swift Language, originally a proprietary language from Apple, but now itself open sourced.
+The libraries are available as Swift Packages, for portability and ease of integration.

 All code in _OpenAlloc_ is published with standard open source licenses.
-Typically Apache 2.0 will be used for the re-usable libraries.
-Application code is released under the Mozilla Public License 2.0.
+Typically Apache 2.0 will be used for the libraries.

-_FlowAllocator_ and _FlowWorth_ incorporate the libraries and tools of _OpenAlloc_, relying on them for such tasks as transforming your brokerage exports.

 ## AllocData (Data Model)

 The [AllocData Project](https://github.com/openalloc/AllocData) contains the data model used in _FlowAllocator_ and _FlowWorth_.

-Your portfolio data is stored to your local filesystem in document file, which is a standard zip file containing delimited files based on schema in _AllocData_.
+Your portfolio data is stored to your local file system in document file, which is a standard zip file containing delimited files based on schema in _AllocData_.
 (For _FlowAllocator_ the document file extension is ‘.allocatz’, and for _FlowWorth_ it is ‘.worthz’.)

 As shown in the demo videos, delimited files conforming to the schema of _AllocData_ can be imported into _FlowAllocator_ and _FlowWorth_ through the Import menu or drag-and-drop.